Nim (programming language): Programming paradigms

-Functional Programming
+Functional programming

-Functional programming is supported in Nim through first-class functions and code without side effects via the `noSideEffect` pragma, the `func` keyword and the experimental feature `strictFuncs`.

-With the `strictFuncs` feature enabled, Nim will perform side effect analysis and raise compilation errors for code that does not obey the contract of producing no side effects.
+Functional programming is supported in Nim through first-class functions and code without side effects via the noSideEffect pragma or the func keyword.
+Nim will perform side effect analysis and raise compiling errors for code that does not obey the contract of producing no side effects when compiled with the experimental feature strictFuncs, planned to become the default in later versions.

 Contrary to purely functional programming languages, Nim is a multi-paradigm programming language, so functional programming restrictions are opt-in on a function-by-function basis.

-First Class Functions
+First-class functions

-Nim supports first-class functions by allowing functions to be stored in variables or passed as parameters to be invoked by other functions.
+Nim supports first-class functions by allowing functions to be stored in variables or passed anonymously as parameters to be invoked by other functions.
+The std/sugar module provides syntactic sugar for anonymous functions in type declarations and instantiation.